systemlibrary/systemlibrary-common-framework/README.md

 ```

 ## Latest Release Notes
-- 8.3.0.6
+- 8.3.0.7
-- /docs/ endpoints with {} not duplicating action name (fix)
+- GetCompressedKey - hashing the last and first char too (bug)

 #### Version history
 View git history of this file if interested